Intellectual reformers have been much maligned in American history because of their solitude.

 Roosevelt and his Brain Trust wanted this to be a temporary recovery program that would bring back prosperity and viability to the economy, Sinclair wanteda national reform of the economy to eliminate the possibility of going into depression again.

 These two programs differed vastly and its apparent why the New Deal was more palatable to the public than EPIC.
+EPIC and Upton Sinclair defined each other through his campaign and through the election process.

 Neither would have existed in the political knowledge of the voting public if they had not come to the fore together.

 Sinclair would carry an arsenal of new political reforms and a cast of thousands in order to fight the froces of the old guard in California.
+Sinclair the Candidate: The Unwilling Politician Two reasons have been offered as to Sinclair's real intentions in running for governor of California in 1934.

 One reason, and the one that seems most prevalent, was that Sinclair could not be content knowing that millions would go starving and without jobs or homes.